Ezra Furman: Personal life

 Furman is bisexual, and uses she/her and they/them pronouns.
 She came out as a transgender woman in late April 2021.
-Prior to this, they identified as genderqueer.
+Prior to this, she identified as genderqueer.
+In July 2025 Furman stated she is also using the name Liz.

 Furman has three siblings, and has a child.
+Furman resides in Somerville, Massachusetts.
 Her younger brother Jonah was the lead singer and bassist of the Boston-based rock band Krill, which broke up in 2015.
-Their elder brother Noah is a visual artist who designed the cover of the Harpoons album Banging Down The Doors.
+Her elder brother Noah is a visual artist who designed the cover of the Harpoons album Banging Down the Doors.